On Linear Learning with Manycore Processors: Experimental Results

 \subsection{Experiments on sensitivity}

-During the search for $\A+\B$, four parameters were considered: size of $\B$, $T_\A$, $T_\B$ and $V_\B$.
-Our goal was not only to find the best parameters, but also identify parameters giving a close-to-best solution.
-Figs.~\ref{fig:sensitivity} present parameters which provided no more than overall 110\% convergence time of the best solution found.
+During the search for $\A+\B$, we considered four parameters: size of $\B$, $T_\A$, $T_\B$ and $V_\B$.
+Our goal was not only to find the best parameters, but also to identify parameters giving a close-to-best solution.
+Fig.~\ref{fig:sensitivity} presents parameters which provided no more than overall 110\% convergence time of the best solution found.
 The overall convergence time depends on the number of epochs which varies from run to run for the same parameters: therefore, we consider all the presented parameters capable of obtaining the minimum runtime.
-The plots present four dimensions: the axes correspond to $T_\B$ and $V_\B$ while different markers correspond to different $\%_\B$.
+The plots present four dimensions: the axes correspond to $T_\B$ and $V_\B$ while different markers correspond to different percentages of data updated by $\B$ per epoch.
 The labels next to the markers correspond to $T_\A$.
 The color of each label corresponds to its marker.
 Multiple values per label are possible.
-To save time during the search, for Dogs vs. Cats we use a step of 4 for $T_\A$ and a step of 2 for $T_\B$.
-We also note that while Lasso on Epsilon converges fast for $T_\B$ greater than 8, the rate of diverging runs is too high to consider it for practical application.
+To save time during the search, we used a step of 8 and 4 for $T_\A$ on Dogs vs. Cats and Epsilon respectively.
+Additionally, we use a step of 2 for $T_\B$ on both datasets.
+We also note that while Lasso on Epsilon converges fast for $T_\B$ greater than 8, the rate of diverging runs is too high to consider it for practical applications.

-To examine how the number of $\A$ updates per epoch affects the convergence, we group the successful runs of the parameter search by the number of $z_i$ updated by $\A$ and check how many epochs were required to converge on average, and the average time to converge.
-We present example results in Figs.~\ref{fig:sensitivity-a}.
-We observe that relatively few updates are needed for the best average speed: 15\% for Epsilon and 10\% for Dogs vs. Cats.
-While these runs need more epochs to converge, the epochs are executed fast enough to provide optimal overall convergence speed.
+To examine how the number of $z_i$ updates per epoch on $\A$ affects the convergence, we run tests in which we always let $\A$ perform a fixed number of updates.
+We use the best parameters found for different datasets and models, but we set $T_{\A} = 10$.
+We present example results in Fig.~\ref{fig:sensitivity-a}.
+We observe that relatively few updates are needed for the best execution time: we observe 10\% on both datasets.
+While these runs need more epochs to converge, the epochs are executed fast enough to provide an overall optimal convergence speed.